declansullivan/CSV-to-JSON/README.md

 <img src="https://i.imgur.com/xwYr9YM.png" width="400"></img>

 Each secret ID was arranged as such, so that each score was with its appropriate column value, increasing readability.

+Also included is a program that will find your ID when given and print out only your scores, as opposed to using ctrl f to find your scores.